INVESTIGATION: New evidence raises questions over the EU’s decision to sanction Russian oligarch Usmanov’s sister

 USM’s spokesperson denies any alleged prejudice of such a transfer.
 “In any case, it would be a transfer from her private account to his.
 Nothing prejudicial or unlawful.”

-More publically another SAR was written up when Narzieva sent another $2.5mn from the gift on to a, “CEO of a steel mill in the Middle East,” Shokhrukh Nasirkhodjaev, the director of Hamriyah Steel FZE, which is based in the United Arab Emirates, according to The Guardian.
+More publically, another SAR was written up when Narzieva sent another $2.5mn from the gift on to a, “CEO of a steel mill in the Middle East,” said Shokhrukh Nasirkhodjaev, the director of Hamriyah Steel FZE, which is based in the United Arab Emirates, according to The Guardian.

-The bank said in the SAR that it “could not establish the purpose of the wire transfer” between Narzieva and the Middle Eastern businessman since they “appear to be engaged in different lines of business as a doctor and managing director of a steel company, respectively”.
+The bank said in the SAR that it “could not establish the purpose of the wire transfer” between Narzieva and the Middle Eastern businessman, since they “appear to be engaged in different lines of business as a doctor and managing director of a steel company, respectively”.

-As it turns out that businessman was the boss of a joint venture established by Usmanov’s Metalloinvest in 2010 in which USM Holdings owns a 49% stake and is also Narzieva’s son-in-law – a fact that OCCRP did belatedly mention after first mentioning the suspicious SAR.
+As it turns out, that businessman was the boss of a joint venture established by Usmanov’s Metalloinvest in 2010 in which USM Holdings owns a 49% stake and is also Narzieva’s son-in-law – a fact that OCCRP did belatedly mention after first mentioning the suspicious SAR.
 Again all these transfers went through personal accounts and not the corporate accounts in Switzerland.

 “The transfers in question have nothing to do with USM’s or any other company’s activities, since they refer to Mrs Narzieva’s private account.
 She has every right to dispose of her funds at her own discretion.
 Mr Usmanov is Mrs Narzieva’s brother, while Mr Nasirkhodjaev is Mrs Narzieva’s son-in-law.
 In this case we are talking about money transfers to her direct relatives,” USM Holdings said.